Exis10tial/Material-Point-Method-in-Godot/README.md

 Window Size is 1152 by 648

-Now the particles is represented as rectangles(Rect2)-size of 1. no models is being used.
+Now the particles is represented as rectangles(Rect2)-size of 1.

+No models is being used.

 Both videos contains particle count of 100.

 100 particles is at 20-23 fps.

 1st video there is no gravity or velocity affecting these particles.
 The particles just randomly jitter in place.

 2nd video does have gravity (0.0,9.8), but still no velocity on the particles.
 The particles drop cause of gravity then bounce cause of walls.